Bodigrim/poly/README.md

 1 * X^2 + (-3) * X + 2
 ```

-(Unfortunately, a type is often ambiguous and must be given explicitly.)
+(Unfortunately, types are often ambiguous and must be given explicitly.)

 While being convenient to read and write in REPL, `X` is relatively slow.
-The fastest approach is to use `toPoly`, providing it with a vector of coefficients (head is the constant term):
+The fastest approach is to use `toPoly`, providing it with a vector of coefficients (constant term first):

 ```haskell
 > toPoly (Data.Vector.Unboxed.fromList [2, -3, 1 :: Int])